lino-framework/book/docs/dev/env.rst

 - An atelier project can have a number of Sphinx document trees (default is one tree named :file:`docs`).

-You will have different **root directories** containing projects.
-You don't want to have them all under a single top-level directory.
+You will have different **project base** directories containing projects.
+You might not want to have all your projects under a single top-level directory.
 We suggest the following naming conventions.

 .. xfile:: ~/repositories

-    The :file:`~/repositories` directory is your collection of code repositories of projects for which you cloned a copy.
-We created this directory in :ref:`lino.dev.install`.
+    The :file:`~/lino/repositories` directory is your collection of code repositories of projects for which you cloned a copy.
+We created this directory already in :ref:`lino.dev.install`.

 .. xfile:: ~/projects

-    :xfile:`~/projects/` is the base directory for every new project of which you are the author.
+    :xfile:`~/projects/` is the base directory for every new project of which *you* are the author.
 You created this directory in :doc:`/dev/hello/index`, and ``hello`` is your first local project.

-.. xfile:: ~/repositories/book/lino_book/projects
+.. xfile:: ~/lino/repositories/book/lino_book/projects

     The Lino Book comes with a set of Django demo projects maintained by the Lino team.
 For example, ``min1`` is one of the Django